ljrott/hello-world/README.md

 # NY State ATM Locations
 Code supporting use of the NY state ATM locations dataset.
-The included dataset has been cleaned up compared to the file hosting on the data.ny.gov website (https://data.ny.gov/Government-Finance/Bank-Owned-ATM-Locations-in-New-York-State-Map/ygnk-5wb9).
+The dtaset in this repo has been cleaned up compared to the file hosting on the data.ny.gov website (https://data.ny.gov/Government-Finance/Bank-Owned-ATM-Locations-in-New-York-State-Map/ygnk-5wb9).

 Some of the noted data Issues: